COVID-19: travel health notice for all travellers

 - Volcano Bulletin - Philippine Institute of Volcanology and Seismology

 The Philippines is located in an active seismic zone.
 Earthquakes occur regularly and strong aftershocks may occur after the initial quake.

-Familiarize yourself with earthquake security measures in public and private buildings.
+Familiarize yourself with earthquake security measures in public and private buildings, including airports.

 The Philippines is prone to tsunamis.